-A spicy, savory Korean stew packed with kimchi flavors with hearty tuna and onions.
-This quick and easy Tuna Kimchi Jjigae is made with simple ingredients in 15 minutes and it's so comforting!
-It's better-than-takeout and budget friendly.
+A spicy savory Korean stew packed with kimchi, tender tuna, soft tofu, and onions.
+This quick and easy Tuna Kimchi Jjigae is made with simple ingredients and it's so comforting!
+Better-than-takeout and budget friendly.

 Jump to:

-Tuna Kimchi Jjigae is a spicy Korean stew made of tangy kimchi, kimchi brine, green and white onions stewed in an umami tasting broth topped off with canned tuna.
+Tuna Kimchi Jjigae is a spicy Korean stew made of tangy kimchi, green and white onions simmered in an umami tasting broth with canned tuna, soft tofu and Korean chili peppers.

 This simple tuna kimchi stew recipe is one of my favourite Korean recipes.
-I love this meal so much, especially on a cold day when I want to be instantly warmed up!
+I love this meal so much on a cold day when I want to be instantly warmed up!
 The spicy broth and that tender tuna over the hot rice is an unbeatable combination.

-I love this making tuna kimchi version as I always have canned tuna in my pantry.
-This simple Korean recipe only calls for minimal ingredients, little time and it's made in one pot making it great for busy weeknights.
+I love this making this version I always have canned tuna in my pantry.
+This simple Korean recipe calls for minimal ingredients, little time and one pot making it great for busy weeknights.

 Ingredients & Substitutes